sehHeiden/poll_election_bavaria_2023/readme.md

 - mastodon.dachgau.social
 - sueden.social

-sueden.social is a more general instance for southern Germany, but we assume, that the overlapping and regional proximity, lead to a similar sentiment.
+sueden.social is a more general instance for southern Germany, but we assume, that the overlapping and regional proximity lead to a similar sentiment.

-#### List of Keywords in Table fields, that transcode locations
+#### List of Keywords in Table Fields, that Transcode Locations

 Following keys are used for the user fields: